Wahoo 4th graders bring puppets to life in music class

 Students Learn About Life in Mali, Africa

 Students in Mrs. Verna Rezac’s fifth grade class recently had the chance to mix technology and world studies.
 Rezac’s husband went to Mali, Africa, with a group of men from their church to do construction.
-While he was there . . .
+While he was there he . . .

 NHC Speaker Teaches How Life as a Child was Very Different in Recent History